lamberta/devkit-doc/native/native-stack.md

 programming languages and because they allow code reuse between different platforms.

-### JavaScript SDK to/from JS-API
+### Game CLosure SDK to/from GC API

-Moving from the JavaScript SDK requires calling JavaScript functions that live within the native folder of js-api.
-Since the JavaScript SDK makes the correct calls to js-api behind the scenes the user does not need to know which platform their code will be running on.
+Moving from the Game Closure SDK requires calling JavaScript functions that live within the native folder of gcapi.
+Since the Game Closure SDK makes the correct calls to gcapi behind the scenes the user does not need to know which platform their code will be running on.

-### JavaScript Addon-Native to/from Core or Platform through the JavaScript Interpreter
+### GC API to/from Core or Platform through the JavaScript Interpreter

 From within native code several JavaScript objects are created and added to the single object `NATIVE`.
 This global